- Closed or Canceled Classes

 Before You Register

-Degree students who have been accepted to a degree program may register on the web beginning April 1, 2013 for the Fall 2013 semester, or Nov.
-18, 2013 for Spring 2014.
+Degree students who have been accepted to a degree program may register on the web, after meeting with their advisor, beginning April 6, 2015, for the fall 2015 semester, or Nov.
+9, 2015, for spring 2016.

 - Go to www.uaf.edu/admissions/apply/ if you have not yet applied or been accepted to a degree program.
 See Information for New Students.

-- Go to UAOnline to print your registration request form.
-Select “Student Services & Account Information.”
-Select “Registration” and “Check Your Registration Eligibility.”
+- Go to UAOnline to obtain your registration request form.
+Select "Student Services & Account Information."
+Select "Registration" and "Check Your Registration Eligibility."

 - Correct any errors in your personal data at UAOnline.

-- If your academic advisor’s name is not listed on your registration request form, talk to your academic department.
-If you have not declared a major, contact an academic advisor at the Academic Advising Center, 509 Gruening Building, 907-474-6396.
+- If your academic advisor's name is not listed on your registration request form, talk to your academic department.
+If you are a general studies (undeclared) student, contact an academic advisor at the Academic Advising Center, 510 Gruening Building, 907-474-6396.